joanclario/Faltings-Elliptic-Curves-over-Q/README.md

-This document contains the tables providing supplementary material for the article "Faltings elliptic curves in twisted $QQ$-isogeny classes".
+This document contains the tables providing supplementary material for the article "Faltings elliptic curves in twisted QQ-isogeny classes".

 Let $G$ be the $Q$-isogeny graph attached to an elliptic curve defined over $Q$.
 Stevens shows that there is a unique elliptic curve in $G$ with minimal Faltings height.